Safety at Scale: A Comprehensive Survey of Large Model and Agent Safety: Large Language Model Safety

 \subsection{Jailbreak Defenses}

 We now introduce the corresponding defense mechanisms for black-box LLMs against jailbreak attacks.
-Based on the intervention stage, we classify existing defenses into three categories: \textbf{input defense}, \textbf{output defense}, and \textbf{ensemble defense}.
+Based on the intervention stage, we classify existing defenses into four categories: \textbf{input defense}, \textbf{output defense}, \textbf{ensemble defense}, and \textbf{defenses against fine-tuning attacks}.